Radio, Television & Digital Communication at The University of Texas at Austin

-Ithaca also has a doctoral program available in digital communication.
-In 2021, 0 student graduated with a doctor's degree in this field.
+UT Austin also has a doctoral program available in digital communication.
+In 2021, 6 students graduated with a doctor's degree in this field.

 Careers That Digital Communication Grads May Go Into

 A degree in digital communication can lead to the following careers.
-Since job numbers and average salaries can vary by geographic location, we have only included the numbers for NY, the home state for Ithaca College.
+Since job numbers and average salaries can vary by geographic location, we have only included the numbers for TX, the home state for The University of Texas at Austin.